miltonluke/Project3/README.md

 - Lynn: Working on creating the PowerPoint presentation that will be given to the class.
 - Matt: Matt is cleaned up the data from csv file.
 Found the soundcharts page the project pulled its data from.
 Worked on the gg plot visualizations
 - Dylan: Setting up the sql and postgress for the data.
 Worked on cleaining the csvs.
 - Luke: Worked on the javascript/Plotly visualizations.
 - Connor: Worked on the javascript/Plotly visualizations.
+Wrote project summary.

 ## **Sources**